dgaydukov/cert-ocpjp11/files/LowLatency.md

 Error: Could not create the Java Virtual Machine.
 Error: A fatal exception has occurred.
 Program will exit.

-# if you run with unsupported VM flag, you get different error (my Oracle JDK 21 doesn't support ShenandoahGC)
+# if you run with unsupported VM flag, you get different error (both Oracle JDK and OpenJDK 21 don't have shenandoah GC by default)
 java -XX:+UseShenandoahGC --version

 Error occurred during initialization of VM